 The island has to be free of rats, this has the highest priority.
-On the many islands introduced Black rat, Rattus rattus.
+On many islands are introduced Black rats, Rattus rattus.
 This one has the eggs and young of the Ultramarine Lory on its menu list!
 These rats are probably the main cause of the disappearance of the Ultramarine Lory from Nuka Hiva and Ua Pou.
 Further threats occurring on certain islands are caused by agricultural activities such as the destruction of suitable habitats by grazing.

-Tropical storms, competition with introduced species like some kinds of honey bees and diseases effecting banana blossom have also contributed to the decreasing numbers.
+Tropical storms, competition with introduced species like some kinds of honey bees and diseases affecting banana blossom have also contributed to the decreasing numbers.
 Above all, the harbour expansion on Nuku Hiva and Ua Pou are probably the main reason; this caused the introduction of the Black rat.

 Alternative islands like Tahuatu, Eiso and Mohotani also did not look to be suitable because rats were caught on Tahuata and the other two islands were suffering from overgrazing.
-On both Ua Huka and Fatu Hiva no Black rats are known to exists.
+On both Ua Huka and Fatu Hiva no Black rats are known to exist.
 The Polynesian rat, Rattus exulans, is the domestic rat in this area.
 There is no evidence that this rat really threatens the existence of the Ultramarine Lories.
 There is no airport or harbour on Fatu Hiva therefore the chance of rat introduction on Fatu Hiva is remote.
-Large parts of this 80km islands still have suitable habitats.
+Large parts of this 80km island still have suitable habitats.

 The preferred food available on Ua Huka is also available on Fatu Hiva.